kafkalainen/beekeepers-guide/programming/README.md

-# Pointers on
-Explanations and memory rules about things
+## Explanations and memory rules about some basic programming concepts
 ### Pointers

 Allocated memory address of something, for example a string (char *string).
 Pointer points to the start of that memory address, so the first character of that string.
 Example of a double pointer would be char **array, which could point to an array of strings.